mnadarsh/AWS/Instrduction.md

   ## Types of Cloud Computing

     1. Infrastructure as a Service (IaaS)
-        • Provide building blocks for cloud IT
+        • Provide building blocks for cloud IT.
-        • Provides networking, computers, data storage space
+        • Provides networking, computers, data storage space.
-        • Highest level of flexibility
+        • Highest level of flexibility.
-        • Easy parallel with traditional on-premises IT
+        • Easy parallel with traditional on-premises IT.

     2. Platform as a Service (PaaS)
-        • Removes the need for your organization to manage the underlying infrastructure
+        • Removes the need for your organization to manage the underlying infrastructure.
-        • Focus on the deployment and management of your applications
+        • Focus on the deployment and management of your applications.

     3. Software as a Service (SaaS)
-        • Completed product that is run and managed by the service provider
+        • Completed product that is run and managed by the service provider.

    ## Pricing of the Cloud – Quick Overview